 Our commitment and legal obligations

-This Accessibility Statement is provided by University of the Arts London in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 and we also recognise our obligations under the Equality Act 2010.
+This Accessibility Statement is provided by University of the Arts London and its subsidiaries in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 and we also recognise our obligations under the Equality Act 2010.

 Workflow and Mahara

-Workflow is University of the Arts London’s e-portfolio platform.
-Workflow uses Mahara.org an open source platform built and developed by Catalyst.
+Workflow is University of the Arts London’s and its subsidiaries e-portfolio platform.
+Workflow uses Mahara.org, an open source platform built and developed by Catalyst.
 Mahara’s goal is to be fully accessible and usable for all users regardless of ability.

 Accessibility of Mahara